TJHuangteam/HEAD/README.md

 The framework first uses reinforcement learning to generate diverse cross-scenario datasets, accumulating strategy knowledge through trial and error.
 Subsequently, a continual learning model incrementally trains the data using imitation learning, incorporating new scenarios and datasets.
-By embedding sub-expert models and a gating mechanism within the Mixture of Progressive Experts (MoPE), the framework enables adaptive strategy learning and optimization across scenarios.
+By embedding sub-expert models and a gating mechanism within the constant learning, the framework enables adaptive strategy learning and optimization across scenarios.
 Ultimately, the framework generates expert agents capable of making efficient decisions and demonstrating long-term adaptability.